 Many patients do not experience any symptoms during the early stages of glaucoma, including no pain and no vision loss.
 This makes it difficult for many patients to know if they have the disease.
 But as glaucoma progresses, patients may experience a loss of peripheral or side vision.
 Since this loss can occur slowly, patients may not be aware of it until almost their entire eyesight has been destroyed!
 Acute angle closure glaucoma however often starts with an “attack” of sudden eye pain, headache, blurred vision or the appearance of halos around lights.
 This must be treated promptly to prevent rapid progression to blindness.

 While some patients may experience symptoms from glaucoma as the disease progresses, others do not learn they have the condition until they undergo a routine eye exam.
 There are several different exams performed to diagnose glaucoma, including a visual field, retinal and optic nerve tomography, and visual acuity testing.
 The visual field test measures the peripheral vision, looking for early, subtle signs of damage.
 The HRT (Heidelberg Retinal Tomography) creates a three dimension analysis of the structures at the back of eye.
 This test is performed each year so that small changes that occur over time can be detected even before progressive glaucoma damage has occurred.
 Visual acuity testing reveals how well patients can see at various distances.
 Other tests are also performed, such as tonometry to measure the pressure inside the eye and pachymetry to measure the thickness of the cornea.
-After performing the proper testing, the Doctor can accurately diagnose glaucoma and develop a treatment plan to prevent any further damage to the eye and the vision.
+After performing the proper testing, Dr. Levine can accurately diagnose glaucoma and develop a treatment plan to prevent any further damage to the eye and the vision.

 What are my treatment options for Glaucoma?